What is Vitiligo?

 01 Melanin cell destruction, leading to loss of color on skin, leading to white patches of vitiligo.

-02 Defective process of melanin formation, hence, no skin color formation
+02 Defective process of melanin formation; hence, no skin color formation

 The exact cause for the above processes remains unknown.
-There are some theories that are considered responsible for the above processes in vitiligo.
+There are some theories that are considered responsible for the above processes in Vitiligo.
 The probable causes of vitiligo are explained elsewhere on this site.
 In brief, genetic and immunological factors in the background are considered responsible for vitiligo.

-Due to the destruction of the melanin (pigment) cells due to lesser-known processes (largely what is called an auto-immune disorder) the normal skin starts losing pigments from various parts of the skin, at a varying speed and extent.
-Our clinical experience based on the treatment of over 5000 cases (as of Dec 2011), suggests that there is a strong genetic factor in the background of most cases, especially those who have extensive vitiligo or those who have vitiligo affecting the finger-tips, toes, lips or the genitals.
+Due to the destruction of the melanin (pigment) cells due to lesser-known processes (largely what is called an auto-immune disorder), the normal skin starts losing pigments from various parts of the skin, at a varying speed and extent.
+Our clinical experience based on the treatment of over 5000 cases (as of Dec 2011) suggests that there is a strong genetic factor in the background of most cases, especially those who have extensive vitiligo or those who have vitiligo affecting the finger-tips, toes, lips or genitals.
 The indication of a strong genetic factor is observed in the form of a family history of one or more auto-immune diseases such as vitiligo, alopecia areata, diabetes, an underactive thyroid, cancer, rheumatoid arthritis, or allergies.

 Vitiligo sufferers are observed all over the world, including the white skin population.
-However, epidemiologically most cases are recorded in India (8.8 %) and Mexico.
-An estimated 1-2% of Americans have vitiligo as per the survey made by the American Academy of Dermatology.
+However, epidemiologically, most cases are recorded in India (8.8%) and Mexico.
+An estimated 1-2% of Americans have vitiligo, as per the survey made by the American Academy of Dermatology.
 Males and females are affected equally, including children of all age groups.
 It may begin at any age.
 Childhood vitiligo is not uncommon.
-We have registered cases as young as three months old, to late-onset vitiligo at the age of 80 years.
+We have registered cases as young as three months old to late-onset vitiligo at the age of 80 years.

-At Life Force, we have under our care practically most nationalities (from over 182 counties) with different skins (genetically speaking) presented to us with vitiligo; which has given us the opportunity to understand this disease much better than most other regular clinics.
+At Life Force, we have under our care practically most nationalities (from over 182 counties) with different skins (genetically speaking) presented to us with vitiligo, which has given us the opportunity to understand this disease much better than most other regular clinics.

 In short, vitiligo is not as serious a disease as it has been thought to be.
 However, it calls for attention as it requires to be treated and managed.